codebriefcase/LearnGithub/README.md

 git cherry-pick <commit-hash>
 then push the changes to the remote.
 We can also use multiple hashes separated by space to cherrypick multiple commits

+# Rebase
+git checkout feature-branch
+git rebase master

+It will rewrite all commits made in feature branch after rebasing it to master, resulting in a linear branch history.